 PolyMatchmaker is a very valuable resource, but what many people find valuable about it is not the "matchmaking", but the forums.
 They have quite an extensive forum feature where poly people spout off about all kinds of things.
 You can solicit advice, lurk and read other people's issues, and I've found it's a great way to get to know someone by what they say in the forums without ever having to go through the First Contact scenario.
 When you spend some time in the forums, you start to recognize names, and when you do find someone that catches your eye, you will have something unique and personal to say when you make that contact, by referring to something they said in a thread.
 Sort of like going to a party and joining in on random conversations that you overhear.
 Then finding some people who share your views and ideas and talking with them a little more privately later, after you've had a chance to participate in a group discussion and you've both gotten to know each other a bit.

 So, check out your online resources, and definately attend your local meetings.
 If you don't have a local meeting, or your local group doesn't quite meet your needs, start your own group!
-Create a website, a Yahoo group page, a Meetup page or a Facebook page that says what kind of group you are, and where you are located.
+Create a website, a Yahoo group page, a MySpace page, a Meetup page or a Facebook page that says what kind of group you are, and where you are located.
 Make sure you post where you meet!
-Google offers free websites with no website coding knowledge necessary.
-I highly recommend making a website in addition to whatever other social networking group profile you decide to use.
-This will be a static signpost with all the important information that new visitors will need to know about your group, including which social networking site you're using to connect with other people.
 Create a mailing list if the service you are using doesn't have one built-in.
 This is how you will let your members know if anything changes and how your members can continue an in-person conversation online.
 Then, advertise!
 Do a search for all the other online poly groups and mention that you have a local group that is just starting.
 Post flyers at your local GLBT headquarters and other alternative venues.
 Scout for locations where you can have alternative-themed topics, such as restaurants and coffee shops with private rooms, community centers, the public library meeting rooms, even your own living room if you don't mind strangers coming into your home.
 Make it a regular meeting date and time and you may want to have a list of topics to discuss handy if no one comes up with anything on the spot.
-I've also created a large list of Poly Organizing Suggestions filled with ideas for what kinds of things a local poly group can do together.

 Don't worry if you don't find a poly partner right out of the starting gate.
 Monogamous people start practicing dating as early as junior high, if not sooner, before finally finding their mates, often after college.
 It takes time, and you will need that time to refine what kind of relationship you want.
 Enjoy meeting new people and developing friendships.
 Dating will come about naturally from that.